 Keep your resolutions!

-As we head into 2018, many of you have probably already made New Year’s resolutions for the coming year.
-In need of ideas?
-I’d like to propose three highly obtainable resolutions for 2018 that won’t end up as forgotten goals.
+As we head into 2017, many of you probably have the New Year’s resolutions you made fresh on your mind.
+What if you didn’t make any and find yourself in need of ideas?
+I’d like to propose three highly obtainable resolutions for 2017 that won’t end up as forgotten goals.

-The third resolution is to stay connected and involved with the Columbia College of Missouri-Hancock Field location.
-Alumni and the Columbia College Alumni Association have been instrumental in spreading the word about the Hancock Field location, which helps us grow.
+The third resolution is to stay connected and involved with the Columbia College-Los Alamitos location.
+Alumni and the Columbia College Alumni Association have been instrumental in spreading the word about the Los Alamitos location, which helps us grow.
 Please continue to refer your family, friends and coworkers.
 We sincerely appreciate your continued support and enjoy hearing about your life after Columbia College.
-Stay connected – check!
+Stay connected — check!

 Choose one of the above, contact us, and we will help you check the resolution off your list.